 Food waste is a major problem facing our society.
 Forty percent of food in the United States is never eaten.
-At UConn Dining, minimizing food waste and diverting waste from the landfill is a high priority.
+At UConn Dining, minimizing food waste and diverting waste from landfills is a high priority.
 The following is just a sampling of some of the things Dining is doing to address the issue.

-Our chefs have developed recipes that allow us to make use of food that might otherwise be wasted.
+- Our chefs have developed recipes that allow us to make use of food that might otherwise be wasted.

 UConn Dining is committed to serving students.
 If you have ideas, feedback, or want to get involved in supporting our initiatives, reach out!
 We’d love to hear from you: